dilipkumar26/SDLC_12_Iconics/1_Requirements/README.md

 # Voltage Formula
 V = I * R

-Where V is the voltage
+Where V is the voltage (unit Volts)
 I is the current (unit Amperes)
-R is the resistance
+R is the resistance (unit ohms)

 # Current Definition
 Electric Current is the rate of flow of electrons in a conductor.